PL-EVIO: Robust Monocular Event-based Visual Inertial Odometry with Point and Line Features: Evaluation

-In this section, we present our real-world experiment on a self-designed quadrotor platform (shown in Fig.\ref{quadrotor}), carrying a forward-looking IniVation DAVIS346 sensor.
-An Intel NUC10i7FNH computer running Ubuntu 20.04 is mounted in our quadrotor for onboard computational support.
+To further demonstrate the capabilities of our PL-EVIO, we perform real-world experiments on a self-designed quadrotor platform (shown in Fig.\ref{quadrotor}), carrying a forward-looking IniVation DAVIS346 sensor.
+An Intel NUC10i7FNH computer running Ubuntu 20.04 is mounted on our quadrotor for onboard computational support.
 We use Pixracer (FMUv4) autopilot to run the PX4 flight stack.
 To alleviate disturbance from the motion capture system’s infrared light on the event camera, we add an infrared filter on the lens surface of the DAVIS346 camera.
-Note the the introduction of the infrared filter might caused the degradation of perception for both the event and image camera during the evaluation in subsection \uppercase\expandafter{\romannumeral4.A}, \uppercase\expandafter{\romannumeral4.C}, \uppercase\expandafter{\romannumeral4.D}, and \uppercase\expandafter{\romannumeral4.E}.
-The overall weight of our quadrotor is 1.364kg (GS330 frame with T-Motor F60 PRO).
+Note that the introduction of the infrared filter might cause the degradation of perception for both the event and image camera during the evaluation in subsection \ref{Evaluation in High-Dynamic-Range Scenarios}, \ref{Online Quadrotor-flight Evaluation}, \ref{Aggressive Quadrotor-flip Evaluation}, and \ref{Outdoor Large-scale Evaluation}.
+The overall weight of our quadrotor is 1.364kg (GS330 frame with T-Motor F60).

 In the experiments, the reference trajectories are generated offline.
 The polynomial trajectory generation method \cite{mellinger2011minimum} is used to ensure the motion feasibility of the quadrotor.
 To follow the generated trajectory, a cascaded feed-forward P.I.D. controller is constructed as a high-level position controller running on NUC.
 Given the position, velocity, and acceleration as inputs, the high-level feed-forward controller computes desired attitude and throttle sent to the low-level controller running on PX4.